Code-Institute-Submissions/SnapCards/README.md

         card2.classList.add('matched');
         //play the audio of cards matched
         this.audioController.matched();
-        //if all matched cards equals the amount of cards, then the game is won and play the winning music if(this.matchedCards.length === this.cardsArray.length)
+        //if all matched cards equal the amount of cards, then the game is won and play the winning music if(this.matchedCards.length === this.cardsArray.length)
             this.winning();
     }